code-by-matt/flowerpower/README.md

 1. It's so popular, it tops Wikipedia's [list of classic data sets](https://en.wikipedia.org/wiki/Data_set#Classic_data_sets)–because of course such a thing exists.

 2. I later realized that scikit-learn comes pre-packaged with the iris data set, but this was still a good exercise in data-wrangling for me.

+3. L2 regularization is what I saw in Andrew's course, so I chose it out of familiarity.
+The precise difference in behavior between L1 regularization and L2 regularization remains a mystery to me.

+4. Why inverse?
+Nobody knows.